 If I pay property taxes will I receive a bill?

 Yes.
 In order to keep the property tax mill levy as low as possible all patients utilizing ambulance transport are billed for services provided in accordance with recognized standards.
-The mill levy has not been increased since the formation of the District in 1991.
 Also see the BILLING page for additional questions regarding our billing policy.

 What is the SPAD service area?

 SPAD is located in Park County on the eastern slope of the Continental Divide of the Central Rockies.
 Ambulances respond from the Headquarters Station located in Fairplay.
 Fairplay is approximately 85 miles southwest of Denver, 85 miles northwest of Colorado Springs, and 23 miles south of Breckenridge.
 The District provides service in an area of almost 1,500 square miles at an average elevation of 9,000 feet above sea level.
 60% of calls for service are within a 15 minute response time from the station.
 View District Map

 What level of emergency medical services does SPAD provide?

 SPAD provides 2 Paramedic level staffed ambulances per shift.
 Minimum ambulance staffing is 1 Paramedic and 1 EMT.
 Staffing has been provided by career (full-time & part-time paid) personnel since 1992.
 All employees work under the supervision of the Medical Director utilizing national standard treatment protocols.